Viewer Features

 Auto Mode Details

-When Series Display Mode is set to auto:
+When Multi-Series Layout is set to auto:

-Example: If threshold is 5:
+Example: If the threshold is 3:

-- 1–5 series → pills
+- 1–2 series → single-pane mode

-- 6+ series → dropdown
+- 3+ series → grid mode

 Series Information